KwonVitalLab/KwonVitalLab.github.io/teaching/2024-Spring/short-version.md

 {:.center}
 **The course is cross-listed in both BMI534 and CS534, so please register for the one with available seats.**

 This is a summarized version of the syllabus.
-The detailed version of the syllabus will be available on the Course Google Drive.
+The detailed version of the syllabus will be available on the Course Canvas.

 ### Instructor: